 Turkey in January

-New Year’s Day – January 1st, New Year’s Day, is a public holiday in Turkey with most businesses, banks, schools and post offices closed and public transport running on limited hours.
+- New Year’s Day – January 1st, New Year’s Day, is a public holiday in Turkey with most businesses, banks, schools and post offices closed and public transport running on limited hours.
 Most people use the day to rest and recover from the previous night’s festivities.

-Orthodox Christmas – Most Orthodox churches in Turkey use the Julian calendar, with January 6th marking Christmas Eve and Christmas celebrated the following day.
+- Orthodox Christmas – Most Orthodox churches in Turkey use the Julian calendar, with January 6th marking Christmas Eve and Christmas celebrated the following day.
 Locals head to church while Armenian and Greek Orthodox Patriarchs make their rounds, blessing their flocks.

-Camel Wrestling Festival – This three-month-long event in Selcuk starts in early January running through the end of March when one camel will be chosen as the winner, a great honor for its owner who spends the entire year ensuring his camel will be ready for wrestling.
+- Camel Wrestling Festival – This three-month-long event in Selcuk starts in early January running through the end of March when one camel will be chosen as the winner, a great honor for its owner who spends the entire year ensuring his camel will be ready for wrestling.
 As the animals are more aggressive during the winter when temperatures are chilly, it provides them with a bit of tension release too.

 Turkey in February

-Valentine’s Day – Valentine’s Day isn’t a Turkish tradition, in fact it’s referred to as Sevgililer Günü which translates to Lover’s Day here, popularized by a men’s magazine just a few decades ago.
-It will be visible in restaurants, malls and shop windows where gifts and special dinners are on offer.
+- Valentine’s Day – Valentine’s Day isn’t a Turkish tradition, in fact, it’s referred to as Sevgililer Günü which translates to Lover’s Day here, popularized by a men’s magazine just a few decades ago.
+It will be visible in restaurants, malls, and shop windows where gifts and special dinners are on offer.
 Street vendors will be selling flowers, balloons and a variety of heart-shaped items.

-!f Istanbul Independent Film Festival – This event that takes place for 10 days during the second half of February and was founded in 2002.
-It brings celebrated filmmakers and some 80,000 film enthusiasts from across the globe to enjoy the best in contemporary film curated and based on thematic sections.
+- !f Istanbul Independent Film Festival – This event that takes place for 10 days during the second half of February and was founded in 2002.
+It brings celebrated filmmakers and some 80,000 film enthusiasts from across the globe to enjoy the best in contemporary film curated and based on thematic selections.

 Turkey in March

-Nevruz Spring Festival – This event typically celebrated on the first day of spring to welcome in the season, is associated with various local traditions, most notably singing, folk dancing and bonfires.
-Children decorate hard boiled eggs and there are often family and/or public feasts.
+- Nevruz Spring Festival – This event typically celebrated on the first day of spring to welcome in the season, is associated with various local traditions, most notably singing, folk dancing, and bonfires.
+Children decorate hard-boiled eggs and there are often family and/or public feasts.

 Turkey in April

-International Film Festival – The leading international film festival in Turkey is hosted in Istanbul during the first half of April.
+- International Film Festival – The leading international film festival in Turkey is hosted in Istanbul during the first half of April.
 Visitors and locals alike can enjoy the top new art-house films in the capital city that has a booming film industry.
-Screenings primarily take place are in and around the entertainment quarter of Beyoğlu.
+Screenings primarily take place in and around the entertainment quarter of Beyoğlu.
 The event brings screen actors and filmmakers from around the world.

-National Sovereignty and Children’s Day – April 23 is a public holiday in Turkey, bringing business closures as well as parades.
+- National Sovereignty and Children’s Day – April 23 is a public holiday in Turkey, bringing business closures as well as parades.
 Many people lay wreaths on the monuments of the Turkish Republic founder, Mustafa Kemal Ataturk.
 The largest ceremony is held in Ankara at the Ataturk Mausoleum.
 As Ataturk dedicated the Turkish Republic to children, schoolchildren sit in Parliament for the day, symbolically governing in the country.
 Children’s festivals are held throughout Turkey.
 In Istanbul, there will also be short performances by groups in national costume accompanied by traditional music, culminating with a more elaborate performance at the national soccer stadium.

 Turkey in May

-Labor Day – May 1 is Labor Day as it is in many countries.
+- Labor Day – May 1 is Labor Day as it is in many countries.
 In Istanbul, Taksim Square has long-been been the scene of major demonstrations.
 It also has important symbolic meeting as on May 1, 1977, 37 people were killed following unidentified fire on demonstrators.
 While rallies and protests here have been banned ever since, thousands of protestors attempt to take it over every year resulting in clashes with police which is why it’s a good idea for visitors to avoid the area throughout the day.

-Ephesus Festival of Culture and Art – This annual festival is typically held during the first week of May to celebrate Turkish heritage and culture.
+- Ephesus Festival of Culture and Art – This annual festival is typically held during the first week of May to celebrate Turkish heritage and culture.
 There will be theater performances, concerts and folk shows with traditional dancing throughout the week, some performed at Ephesus’ Great Theatre.

 Turkey in June

-- Istanbul Jazz Festival – Running from late June through mid-July, this festival brings jazz and a whole lot more, including rock, pop, new age and Reggae to Istanbul.
+- Istanbul Jazz Festival – Running from late June through mid-July, this festival brings jazz and a whole lot more, including rock, pop, new age, and Reggae to Istanbul.